Scroll to navigation

 • New users have the /etc/shadow password field set to '!', making it impossible to log in.

-• New users have the shell set to /usr/sbin/nologin.
+• By default new users have the shell set to /usr/sbin/nologin.
 It is still possible to get a new user's shell with su -s.

 WARNING: The data stored in new user's home directory are world-readable.
 If you (as package maintainer) need full control over home directory permissions, please file a bug.